 Silicon Valley Community Energy (SVCE)

-100% carbon free electricity is coming to Silicon Valley!!
+100% carbon free electricity is now available in Silicon Valley!!

 The JPA is overseen by a Board of Directors, which currently consists of one city council member from each participating jurisdiction.
 The board decides on the power mix and rate structure, among other things.
-The CCE program is scheduled to roll out between spring and fall 2017.
-A lot will happen between now and then, and you can help shape the program by attending board meetings and giving public input.
+The CCE program rolled out in the spring and fall of 2017.
+This is only the beginning, and you can help shape the program by attending board meetings and giving public input.
 The Board meets on the second Wednesday of each month at 7pm at Cupertino Community Hall, located at 10350 Torre Ave Cupertino, CA. Come help shape our energy future!

 History in the making